Post Summary: How To Camp In The Rain and Tips On Staying Dry Outside

 How To Survive Camping In The Rain

-Really, these things should be a staple in any camping set.
+Really, bungee cords should be a staple in any camping set.
 They are great for keeping your rain tarp in place and for securing things overall from the weather.
-We bought a bundle of 20 at Target for $12.00, which is totally worth the price.

 Something didn’t fully dry?
 Pack it in a garbage bag to prevent it from getting all your other gear wet once it’s packed away.
 Just remember to take it out to fully dry later!